cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.txt

 1)  Download and install Matlab, the WFDB Toolbox, and the WFDB Toolbox for Matlab.

+2)  Add the VOSIM toolbox folder and subfolders to your Matlab path

-2) Requires rrgen binary - compilation of rrgenV3.c on your system:
+3)  (Optional) rrgen binary - compilation of rrgenV3.c on your system:
         1. Compile rrgen
             Navigate to rrgen in HRV Toolbox & Compile using gcc gcc -Wall rrgenV3.c -lm -o rrgen